martin-eden/contents/README.md

     Parses source text to AST, transforms AST, compiles back to source text.

-    Still one of the best projects I've made.
+    Still one of the best projects I ever made.
 Core is my grammar parser with two main modes (sequence and choice) and one flag (repeat).
 Like LPEG but different.
 Also invented and tried many design patters there.